TASEmulators/waterboxdev/readme.txt

 STOP HERE AND DO THIS IF YOU ARE USING LINUX AND DON'T WANT TO USE VAGRANT:
 1. copy share/midipix-prebaked to /home/moi/midipix
 2. put /home/moi/midipix/nt64/release/bin in path
-3. Be aware that if we ever bring the midipix toolchain building back to life, you may need to use waterbox in order to do that effectively
+3. Be aware that if we ever bring the midipix toolchain building-from-sources back to life, you may need to use waterboxdev in order to do that effectively, or at all.

 ==================================================================